-a.
+- 2.5.3.1.
 Weir Gates.
-The Powerhouse One weir gates will be operated as shown in Table BON-8.
+The Powerhouse One weir gates will be operated as shown in Table BON-10. - a.
+Gate Pairing.

-1. Gate Pairing.
 The four weir gates will be operated in two pairs.
 Only one gate pair will be allowed to operate at any given time.
 Gates 1 and 65 will operate together as the active pair for tailwater elevations greater than 23' msl, while gates 2 and 64 will operate together as the active pair for tailwater elevations less than 26' msl.
-For tailwater elevations between 23' and 26', the designated active pair will depend on whether the tailwater elevation has been rising or falling with a "dead band" of 1.5'.
+For tailwater elevations between 23' and 26', the designated active pair will depend on whether the tailwater elevation has been rising or falling with a "dead band" of 1.5'. - b.
+Transition Positioning.
+During a transition, the former active pair is closed and the new active pair is positioned according to tailwater.